wagtail/wagtail/docs/contributing/first_contribution_guide.md

 0. The fix or feature you are working on
 1. Tests
 2. Linted code (we make use of [pre-commit](https://pre-commit.com/).
 You can run all formatting with `make format`)
-3. Updated documentation where relevant (e.g. when adding a new feature)
+3. Updated documentation where relevant (such as when adding a new feature)

 ### What if I fix multiple issues in the same pull request (PR)

 It is best to avoid fixing more than one issue in a single pull request, unless you are a core contributor or there is a clear plan that involves fixing multiple things at once.
 Even then, it is usually a bad idea as it makes it harder for your pull request to be reviewed and it may never get merged as it's too complex.
-This is especially true for completely unrelated issues (e.g. a documentation fix for translators and a bug fix for StreamField), it is always best to create two branches and then two separate pull requests.
+This is especially true for completely unrelated issues such as a documentation fix for translators and a bug fix for StreamField.
+It is always best to create two branches and then two separate pull requests.

 ### When do I need to write unit tests for a pull request (PR)?